unccd/Prais4-reporting-manual/SO3.md

 Related areas in the PRAIS 4 platform: table SO3-1.T1
 ```

-To assess the SPI time series for the baseline and reporting periods, the December SPI-12 values for each year should be extracted.
+To assess the SPI time series on an annual basis, the December SPI-12 values for each year should be extracted.
 The December SPI-12 values represent the precipitation deficits (or excesses) over the Gregorian (January–December) calendar year.

 For each of the December SPI-12 grids, the number of cells belonging to each of the SPI drought intensity classes listed in table 19 should be counted.
-Positive SPI values are discarded, since they indicate that there was no drought in the given period.
+Note that any cell with a value> 0 represents a non-drought area.

 ```{list-table} *__Table 19__.
 Standardized Precipitation Index (SPI) drought intensity classes*
 ---